averyhiebert/gmtkjam2021/README.md

  - **←/→ or a/d** to move.
  - **↑/w/[space]/[shift]** to jump

+## Objective:

+Get to the gate to move to the next level.
+There are 10 levels in total.

+For an extra challenge, try to rescue all three cats.

 ## Audio Credits:

 The background cricket sounds are a slight modification of